-Replacing a plug is an easy job that takes only a few minutes.
-It's also the only repair you should make to an extension cord.
-Cords with damaged sheathing, exposed wires, or other damage to the cord itself should be replaced.
+Replacing a plug is the only repair you should ever make to an extension cord.
+Cords with damaged sheathing, exposed wires, or other damage to the cord itself should be replaced or cut off to a point where the bad section is eliminated and a new plug is added to the shortened cord.
 Just wrapping the damaged cord with electrical tape isn't good enough.
 You don't know how much damage the cord has suffered, and electrical tape provides unreliable protection against shock.